bsdimp/mk211bsd/STATUS.md

 4.3BSD Tahoe | "@(#)nm.c 4.8 4/7/87"
 4.3BSD Reno | "@(#)nm.c	5.6 (Berkeley) 6/1/90"

-We can safely conclude that the nm.c in 2.11BSD came from 4.3BSD.
+We can safely conclude that the nm.c in 2.11BSD came from 4.3BSD, possibly with changes.
+A quick diff shows there are changes, but we have a good copy of nm.c so we can conclude that other files likely came from 4.3BSD.

 Next, if we audit ar.c.
 It is identical in 4.3BSD and 4.3BSD Tahoe (apart from a single void cast added to quiet lint in the latter).
 The 4.3BSD Reno version